thandipearl/Space-Missions-Data-Analysis-MATLAB-/README.md

 <img width="1130" height="750" alt="EDA 6" src="https://github.com/user-attachments/assets/796afc1e-edf4-44f5-b68b-b26961c11837" />

-**Insight:**
-There is **no strong visible correlation** between cost and mission success.
+There is no strong visible correlation between cost and mission success.
 Both low-cost and high-cost missions can succeed or fail.
-This suggests that **factors like engineering quality and mission design** are more critical than cost alone.
+This suggests that factors like engineering quality and mission design are more critical than cost alone.

 ---